Learning how to remember passwords is fun and easy.

 I would suggest going with the story method.

-To use it, you would start with 90 and think about an association.
+To use this unique mnemonic strategy, you would start with 90 and think about an association.
 For example, perhaps your grandfather is in his 90s.

-You then start to imagine his 90th birthday party where he is given a beehive for his present, i.e. BHV.
+You then start to imagine his 90th birthday party where you give your grandfather a beehive for a present, i.e. BHV.
 He loves it so much he puts a double-d battery in it (dD) and raps like a cupid.

 To remember that it’s a capital “R” and “rap” is spelled with an “h,” you think about a giant rapper swimming in the Hudson River.
 Likewise, the cupid you imagine is giant.